 - Goalies will serve all penalties they receive.

 - Helmets and mouth guards are mandatory and will be provided by the IM department.
+You must sign-out and retain your mouth guard for the entire season, bringing it back with you for each game.

-- No jewelry will be allowed.
+- No dangling jewelry is allowed.

 Teams are expected to be at the rink and ready to begin play at the time designated on the schedule.
 If at the starting time a team has the minimum number of players then the game must begin as soon as possible.
 If a team has fewer than the minimum at the designated starting time then the start of the game will be delayed until enough players arrive.
 However, if the late team does not have the minimum number of players up to 15 minutes after the original starting time, then the game is reduced by 15 minutes, and one goal is awarded to the opposing team along with possession at center ice.
 If at 30 minutes past the scheduled starting time the team does not have the minimum number of players, then the game is forfeited.